Green Mountain Villages in Vermont, New England

 The villages are off the main routes

-Then the navigation system instructs us to turn onto a gravel road and we begin to doubt whether we are still on the right path.
-However, a look at the map seems to confirm this.
-So we keep going!
-After a few miles, the gravel disappears from the road and our car rolls along on a slippery clay road because it started to rain.
-"After that, car washing is definitely the order of the day," I think to myself and am still skeptical whether this is the right way.
-I also have concerns because we haven't had another car in a long time.
+Eventually, the navigation system tells us to turn onto a gravel road, and we begin to doubt whether we're still on the right track.
+A glance at the map, however, seems to confirm this.
+So we continue!
+After a few miles, the gravel disappears from the road, and our car rolls along a slippery dirt road, as it has started to rain.
+"After this, I'll definitely need a car wash," I think to myself, still skeptical whether this is the right route.
+I'm also concerned because we haven't seen another car in a long time.

 ... best with a tavern like here the Old Tavern in Grafton